 Monitoring requirements in existing regulatory programs are required to ensure that a discharge(s) associated with a project(s), facilities, and/or land management activities do not cause or contribute to an exceedance of water quality standards.
 Monitoring requirements are included to protect all water quality standards, including those to protect human health (e.g. drinking water, water contact recreation) and the environment.

 Compliance monitoring for regulatory purposes is described in detail in Section 5 of the Staff Report.
 In the San Diego Region, most permits (e.g., NPDES, WDRs for surface waters, 401 Certifications) currently include receiving water monitoring with some form of direct or indirect biological assessment (bioassessment).
 Bioassessment is an evaluation of the condition of a waterbody based on the organisms living within it, thus requiring direct surveying for the types and numbers of organisms present in the water and comparing the results to established benchmarks of biological health.
 Such monitoring typically occurs on an annual basis and multiple standard operating procedures are available for conducting various types of bioassessment in different habitat types, including for perennial and seasonal streams (e.g. NMFS 2014, Fetscher et al. 2015, Ode et al. 2016b, CWMW 2013).
-Bioassessment is currently used in existing regulatory monitoring programs and by other entities, such as state agencies and citizen science monitoring groups.
+Bioassessment is currently used in existing regulatory monitoring programs and by other entities, such as State agencies and citizen science monitoring groups.
 Receiving water monitoring for streams also may include other physical and chemical parameters, such as individual pollutants, toxicity testing, in-stream habitat quality, and flow monitoring.

 Assessment activities are also included in reasonably foreseeable methods of compliance, as dischargers to surface waters under the CWA and Porter-Cologne are required to assess both discharge and receiving water monitoring data in order to assess is a discharge(s) is causing or contributing to an exceedance of water quality standards that protect human health and the environment.
 This includes water quality standards in place to protect ecosystem beneficial uses of receiving waters.
 Assessment by regulatory programs is discussed in the implementation section (Section 5 of the Staff Report).